rebus-ink/ink-API/README.md

 To start the regular server: `npm start`

 To start the dev-server (which uses `nodemon` to automatically restart): `npm run dev-server`

+## Starting Tests

+Unit tests can be run with `npm run test`

+Integration tests will be added soon.

 ## Interface